Logotype for Sherritt International Corporation

 Executive summary

-• Nickel sales volumes rose 22% year-over-year, reaching the highest quarterly level in two years, supported by a successful marketing strategy and cost reductions.
+• Nickel sales volumes rose 22% year-over-year, reaching the highest quarterly level in two years, supported by successful marketing and cost reduction initiatives.

 • Organizational restructuring and cost reduction initiatives are expected to yield $17 million in annualized savings.